TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 - A `binary_sensor` that turns on when the weighted share of agreeing signals reaches your threshold.
 - Each signal carries its own weight and its own idea of what counts as agreement, by text match or by number.
 - A per-signal say in what an unavailable reading means: ignore it, treat it as agreeing, or treat it as disagreeing.
-- A `required` flag for any signal that should act as a hard gate.
+- A `required` flag for any signal that should act as a hard gate, and which can veto even while it is unavailable.
 - Attributes that show the running score and name exactly which signals are helping and which are holding it back.

 ## How the scoring works